information

 • Artworks must be selected for submission by a teacher of high school art (or related subject).
 Maximum of 2 student artworks may be selected per TEACHER.
 Multiple teachers from a single school may submit up to 2 artworks each.
 One submission per student.

-• Artwork must be dropped off ready to hang including frame (if applicable) and hanging hardware for 2D artworks.
+• Artwork must be dropped off ready to hang including frame (if applicable) and wire, bracket, rings or similar on the back of the artwork/frame that allows it to hang from the wall (in case of 2D artworks).
 The UAMA reserves the right to not display works that are unable to be hung/displayed safely in the gallery, or in the event that we receive more artworks than will safely fit in the space.

-If you have any questions or need support with any part of the submission process, please contact Willa Ahlschwede, 520-621-7110.
+If you have any questions or need support with any part of the submission process, please contact:

 previous